dimaportenko/react-native-animated-chart-tutorial/docs/tutorial.md

 ```

-Finally let's use reanimated library.
+Finally, let's use the reanimated library.
 Create `AnimatedCircle` component and use instead `Circle`.

 ```typescript
 import Animated from 'react-native-reanimated';